 While riding a wave can be exhilarating, any form of surfing has its inherent dangers.
 Before attempting to surf the river wave, it’s important to be prepared for the demands — and risks — of the sport.

 “From a safety standpoint, river surfers need to know how to move in the water – to propel themselves out of the current and back to shore,” explained Gross.
 “Being a confident swimmer is crucial.”

 Water conditions (whether the river is at high, medium or low flow) also affect safety.
 “You’re much more likely to get injured when the flow is low because the water is shallow,” Gross said.
 He recommends wearing a helmet in case of impact against the concrete sides and bottom of the wave or one’s own surfboard.

-River surfers should also exercise caution if they choose to wear an ankle leash, as they can get caught on rocks and other debris in the water, noted Gross.
+Bend’s River Wave surfers should also exercise caution if they choose to wear an ankle leash, as they can get caught on rocks and other debris in the water, noted Gross.
 He suggests wearing a waist leash with a quick release on the body as a safer alternative.

 Traumatic injuries are also a risk, said Gross, and knowing how to fall safely is key.
 Visits to an orthopedic specialist or urgent care provider due to river surfing injuries are not uncommon; landing on a stiff outstretched arm can lead to hand, wrist and shoulder injuries.
 Staying physically fit and maintaining good balance through dryland exercises can lessen the likelihood of injury from a fall, Gross added.

 Overuse injuries to the low back, hips and knees are also common in those who frequent the wave.
 “Surfing is a very asymmetrical sport, with most surfers always leading with the same foot,” explained Gross.
 “The mechanics of how you shift weight from one foot to the other will affect how you’re stressing your spine, hips and knees.”